 Now add khoya along with 50 grams of sugar to the condensed milk.
 This will change the condensed milk into a semi liquid state.

 In a bowl, add about 2 cups of water and gradually add the maida and suji to make a thick mixture.
 Now add around 200 gms of sugar.

-Now prepare the non stick flat frying pan by heating it and applying oil to it.
-Now, pour a bit of the suji-maida mix about on the hot pan and spread the mix on the pan till it takes a circular shape.
+Prepare the non stick flat frying pan by heating it and applying oil to it.
+Next, pour a bit of the suji-maida mix about on the hot pan and spread the mix on the pan till it takes a circular shape.

 To this, add about 1 tablespoon of the semi liquid milk.

 Roll the spread after 15-20 sec.
 Keep the roll on the pan on slow flame till it acquires a brownish colour.
 Serve hot.

 So here was all we had to tell you about the famous and colourful Kite Festival along with delectable recipes for you.
 So enjoy the festival and have fun but do not forget to stay fit and healthy.